losrobbos/heroku-node-deploy-guide/README.md

 ## Troubleshooting

-In case you receive "Application error" on the deployed webpage
+In case you receive "Application error" on any route of the deployed webpage
-- View the central errors in the error log `heroku logs` or short output `heroku logs --tail`
+- View the central errors in the error log `heroku logs` or just output last error `heroku logs --tail`

 Common issues:
 - forgot to use `process.env.PORT` as port to listen too?